PeterMarshall29/book1/_sources/jupyternotebooks/the_cpp_language.md

 This section provides definitions for the specific terminology and the concepts used when describing the C++ programming language.

-A C++ program is a sequence of text files (typically header and source files) that contain declarations.
+A C++ program is a sequence of text files (typically header and source files) that contain {term}`declaration`s.
 They undergo translation to become an executable program, which is executed when the C++ implementation calls its main function.

 Certain words in a C++ program have special meaning, and these are known as keywords.
 Others can be used as identifiers.
 Comments are ignored during translation.
 C++ programs also contain literals, the values of characters inside them are determined by character sets and encodings.
 Certain characters in the program have to be represented with escape sequences.